LeonardoSaraceli/codewars/README.md

 # Codewars

-Practicing and solving exercises in JavaScript, TypeScript and SQL
+Practicing and solving exercises in JavaScript.